LinuxForHealth/health-patterns/helm-charts/README.md

 ## Updating

 The sub-charts maintained here are source-only.
-The main chart references the packaged version of these, hosted in the helm repo located [here](../../docs/charts).
+The main chart references the packaged version of these, hosted in the helm repo located in the docs/charts folder of health-patterns.
 Whenever any of these sub-charts are updated, the following steps are required:

 1. Navigate to the Helm repo folder: `cd health-patterns/docs/charts`
 2. Run: `helm package ../../helm-charts/<chart_folder>`